Republican's plan to revamp Dodd-Frank highlights U.S. political divide

 “Any law that generates more than 24,000 pages of proposed and final rules will inevitably include problems that should be fixed,” he said in a statement.

-Writing and additional reporting by Lisa Lambert in Washington; Additional reporting by Emily Stephenson in Washington and Luciana Lopez in New York; Editing by James Dalgleish
+Additional reporting by Emily Stephenson in Washington and Luciana Lopez in New York